crs4/notredam/src/dam/kb/tinykb/doc/source/intro.rst

 attributes, and support single inheritance; furthermore, they can be used to dynamically generate Python classes, which in turn can instantiate Python objects.
-Both those Python classes and objects are automatically mapped to a SQL data base.
+Both those Python classes and objects are automatically mapped and stored into a SQL data base.

 TinyKB tries to leverage the full power of the SQL language and DBMSs, avoiding the "key/value" approach usually adopted when the data schema